 Some sex trafficking victims have not had a positive male role model in their life and the traffickers use this to their advantage.
 They force the victims to refer to them as “daddy,” and further manipulate their mental state.

 Other tactics used by human sex traffickers are violence and gang rape to force victims to do what is asked of them.
-They drug the victims in order to continue having control.
+Additionally, they may drug their victims in order to continue having control.

 Human sex trafficking warning signs